AroraShreshth/wasender/docs/channel.md

 ## Overview

-Sending a message to a WhatsApp Channel utilizes the existing generic `wasender.send()` method.
+Sending a message to a WhatsApp Channel utilizes the existing generic `wasenderapi.send()` method.
 The key differences compared to sending a message to a regular user or group are:

 1.  **Recipient (`to` field):** The `to` field in the message payload must be the unique **Channel ID** (also known as Channel JID).
 This typically looks like `12345678901234567890@newsletter`.
 2.  **Message Type Restriction:** Currently, the Wasender API **only supports sending text messages** to channels.
 Other message types (images, videos, documents, etc.) are not supported for channels at this time via this method.